luca-vita/pseudo-malloc/README.md

-# pseudo-malloc
+# Pseudo Malloc
-This is a self implemented substitute of the malloc based on a buddy allocator and the mmap function
+This is a self-implemented substitute for the malloc function that uses a Buddy Allocator for requests of up to 1/4 of the page size and the mmap function for larger requests.
+The buddy allocator is implemented using a bitmap